gspurthi/ibm-kms-migration-client/Instructions.md

 To ensure that your apps continue to work with the new changes, perform a regression test on your associated applications to complete the migration process.

-After your migration and testing is complete, please notify the Key Protect team by sending an email to Terry Mosbaugh at mosbaugh@us.ibm.com.
+After your migration and testing is complete, please notify the Key Protect team by sending an email to the Key Protect offering manager at mosbaugh@us.ibm.com.

 ## Getting help